Zheng-Zhen/street-view-our-safety/Writeup.md

 |  761434 |   6817 |       8 |         9 |     75 |      876 | 127222 |           51155 |  ... |
 |     ... |    ... |     ... |       ... |    ... |      ... |    ... |             ... |  ... |

-*Table.1 - Counting the pixel number of each segment*
+<center>Table.1 - Counting the pixel number of each segment</center>

 Then, we combined the output components into ten categories (Green, Wall, Lives, Building, Infrastructure, Road, Sidewalk, Sky, Transportation, and Public service), which will make the analysis more concise and intuitive.